Inedo/inedo-docs/Content/proget/api/sca/comments/list.md

 order: 2
 ---

-*List Comments* is available as both a `pgutil` command and an HTTP Request, and will return an array of [CommentInfo Object](/docs/proget/api/sca#commentinfo-object) objects describing all comments in a project release.
+*List Comments* is available as both a `pgutil` command and an HTTP Request, and will return an array of [BuildComment](/docs/proget/api/sca#buildcomment-object) objects describing all comments in a project release.

 Note, that if there are no comments in a release, an empty array is returned.